 Now, he might not.
-A max extension projects to be worth about $187 million over four years.
-If he waits until 2022 free agency to sign a new contract with Washington, Beal could get those same terms over the first four years plus a fifth year projected to be worth about $55 million.
+A max extension would be worth $181,301,299 over four years (or more if the salary cap increases more than projected).
+If he waits until 2022 free agency to sign a new contract with Washington, Beal projects to be able to get $242 million over five years.

 But Beal signed a financially disadvantageous extension in 2019.
 Not only has Beal gone out of his way to state his loyalty to the Wizards, he put his money where his mouth is.
 The possibility of him doing so again can’t be ruled out.

 If Beal forgoes the extension, Washington has until the trade deadline to find a solution.
 It’d be a HUGE risk to take him into 2022 unrestricted free agency, where he could leave with no return.

 Dinwiddie was playing at a high level before tearing his ACL last year.
 It wouldn’t be surprising if next season he alone outplays Westbrook, who has been steadily declining since winning 2017 MVP and will turn 33 this fall.